 - If an enrolling international student does not provide acceptable proof of adequate health insurance for him-or herself and for dependent family members in the United States, the Division of Student Services and Enrollment Management may, in collaboration with the Office of International Affairs and Office of the Registrar, restrict university registration and issuance of immigration documents (for travel, extensions of stay, employment requests, practical training, dependent matters, etc.) for the student and the student's dependent family members.

 - International students shall be notified in writing of these requirements before departing for the University of Oregon.
-Additionally, notices shall be published on university websites, including but not limited to: Office of International Affairs, American English Institute, and the University Health Center.
+Additionally, notices shall be published on university websites, including but not limited to: Office of International Affairs, American English Institute, and University Health Services.